EMMEI96/HFS-harmonic_file_synthesizer/README.md

 [ lowpass (gain disabled), highpass (gain disabled), bandpass (gain disabled), highshelf (q disabled), allpass (gain disabled), peaking (uses all) ]

 **the filter controllers**
-Three knobs controlling **Cut,Gain,Q** and a switch for the slope of the filter **-12dB/-24dB**; the Cut, Gain and Q knobs can be connected via **MIDILEARN by right-clicking on them , pressing learn and moving a knob on the midi device**.
+Three webAudioComponents knobs controlling **Cut,Gain,Q** and a switch for the slope of the filter **-12dB/-24dB**; the Cut, Gain and Q knobs can be connected via **MIDI Learn by right-clicking on them , pressing learn and moving a knob on the midi device**.

 <p align ="center" ><img width ="200" height ="190" src = "readme_images/midilearn.png"></p>